-The Company has assessed the possible impact of COVID-19 on its financial statements based on the internal and external information and concluded no adjustments are required in these standalone financial statements.
+The Company has assessed the possible impact of COVID-19 on its financial statements based on the internal and external information and concluded no adjustments are required in these special purpose financial statements.
 The Company continues to monitor changes in future economic conditions.
-The impact of COVID-19 may be different from that estimated as at the date of approval of these standalone financial statements.
+The impact of COVID-19 may be different from that estimated as at the date of approval of these special purpose financial statements.